MetaNovitia/codingsessions/README.md

 ### Topics
 - Slides    : short notes on each topic
-- Code      : generic code for each topic
+- Code      : generic code for each topic, including examples and short explanations
 - Resources : external resources ( buttons have random pastel colors :3 )

 ### Problems